LATM-USP/vsat_audience/docs/icons.md

 ## React Usage

-The icons are saved to the [public images folder](../public/images/).
+The icons are saved to the [public images folder](/public/images/).

-They're then referenced like so in your React components:
+They're referenced like so in your React components:

 ```jsx
 <button type="button">